Medical Terminology Daily - Est. 2012

 As part of the shoulder’s rotator cuff it helps prevent subluxation of the glenohumeral joint by keeping the head of the humerus in situ.
 The infraspinatus is one of the 17 muscles that attach to the scapula.

-Note: The side image modified from the original by Henry VanDyke Carter, MD.
+Note: The side image is modified from the original by Henry VanDyke Carter, MD.
 Public domain.
 Animated image below by Wikimedia Commons - Anatomography [CC BY-SA 2.1 jp (https://creativecommons.org/licenses/by-sa/2.1/jp/deed.en)]

 Anatomography [CC BY-SA 2.1 jp (https://creativecommons.org/licenses/by-sa/2.1/jp/deed.en)]